A Kind of Compact Quantum Semigroups: The results

-Now, we state and prove the main result. \begin{theorem} Let $(A,\D)$ be a compact quantum semigroup with finitely generated $A$, $B$ be a finite dimensional commutative C*-algebra, and $(C,\P)$ be the quantum family of all maps from $\Q B$ to $\Q A$.
+In this section, we state and prove the main result. \begin{theorem} Let $(A,\D)$ be a compact quantum semigroup with finitely generated $A$, $B$ be a finite dimensional commutative C*-algebra, and $(C,\P)$ be the quantum family of all maps from $\Q B$ to $\Q A$.
 Consider the unique unital *-homomorphism $\G:C\to C\otimes C$ such that the diagram

 is commutative, where $F:C{\otimes} B\to B{\otimes} C$ is the flip map, i.e. $c{\ot} b\longmapsto b{\ot} c$ ($b\in B, c\in C$), and $m:B{\otimes} B\to B$ is the multiplication *-homomorphism of $B$, i.e. $m(b{\ot} b')=bb'$ ($b,b'\in B)$.
 Then $(C,\G)$ is a compact quantum semigroup. \end{theorem} \begin{proof} We must prove that $(\i_C{\ot}\G) \G=(\G{\ot}\i_C) \G$, and for this, by the universal property of quantum families of maps, it is enough to prove that